timskillman/go-sdl/README.md

 }
 ```

+## Running the programs

-- **IMPORTANT!** Before you can the program, you will need the **SDL2.dll** found in the 'SDL-devel-2.30.6-mingw.zip' file you downloaded earlier.
+- **Windows Only** Before you can the program, you will need the **SDL2.dll** found in the 'SDL-devel-2.30.6-mingw.zip' file you downloaded earlier.
   Drop the **SDL2.dll** into your *SDLtest* folder otherwise your program won't work.
   Alternatively drop SDL2.dll into your *Windows/System32* folder so it's always accessible

+  Note that installing SDL2 on Linux will run the program with no issues

-- Now 'Run & Debug' the program - there may be a few other things VSCode wants and it may take a while on first run - but the example should work!
+- Now 'Run & Debug' the program - there may be a few other things VSCode wants and it may take a while on first run.

+  You should see a purple square in an SDL2 window.
+Press the cursor keys to move it around